neyocloud/swiggy-clone-b/README.md

 ### Deploying to EKS via GitHub Actions

-With the EKS cluster ready, the second job of our GitHub Actions workflow handles deploying the latest Docker image to the cluster.
+With the EKS cluster ready, the second job of my GitHub Actions workflow handles deploying the latest Docker image to the cluster.
 This job runs after the build/scan job, and only if the first part succeeds.
 It uses AWS credentials and kubectl to apply Kubernetes manifests.

-Job Dependencies: Our workflow is configured so that the “Deploy” job depends on the “Build-Analyze-Scan” job.
-In YAML, we set needs: [build-scan] for the deploy job.
-This ensures we only deploy if the build, analysis, and scans were successful.
+Job Dependencies: My workflow is configured so that the “Deploy” job depends on the “Build-Analyze-Scan” job.
+In YAML, I set needs: [build-scan] for the deploy job.
+This ensures I only deploy if the build, analysis, and scans were successful.

 Setting up kubectl: First, the job installs or ensures kubectl is available.
-We used the azure/setup-kubectl@v2 action (a GitHub-maintained action) to install a specific kubectl version compatible with our EKS version
+I used the azure/setup-kubectl@v2 action (a GitHub-maintained action) to install a specific kubectl version compatible with my EKS version

  For example: